xxfoundation/elixxir-gateway/README.md

   version     Print the version and dependency information for the xx network binary

 Flags:
-      --bucketMaxAge duration             Max time of inactivity before removal (default 10s) --bufferExpiration duration         How long a message record should last in the buffer (default 5m0s) --capacity uint32                   Amount of buckets to keep track of for rate limiting communications (default 20) --certPath string                   Path to the self-signed TLS certificate for Gateway.
+      --bucketMaxAge duration             The max age of a bucket without activity before it is removed. (default 10s) --bufferExpiration duration         How long a message record should last in the gossip buffer if it arrives before the Gateway starts handling the gossip. (default 5m0s) --capacity uint32                   The capacity of rate-limiting buckets in the map. (default 20) --certPath string                   Path to the self-signed TLS certificate for Gateway.
 Expects PEM format.
-                                          Required field.
+                                          (Required)
   -c, --config string                     Path to load the Gateway configuration file from.
 If not set, this file must
                                           be named gateway.yaml and must be located in ~/.xxnetwork/, /opt/xxnetwork, or /etc/xxnetwork.
       --enableGossip                      Feature flag for in progress gossip functionality -h, --help                              help for gateway
       --idfPath string                    Path to where the IDF is saved.
 This is used by the wrapper management script.
                                           (default "./gateway-logs/gatewayIDF.json")
       --keyPath string                    Path to the private key associated with the self-signed TLS certificate.
-                                          Required field.
+                                          (Required)
-      --kr int                            Amount of rounds to keep track of in kr (default 1024) --leakDuration duration             Used to calculate the leak rate (default 1ms) --leakedTokens uint32               Used to calculate the leak rate (default 3) --listeningAddress string           Local IP address of the Gateway used for internal listening. (default "0.0.0.0") --log string                        Path where log file will be saved. (default "./gateway-logs/gateway.log") -l, --logLevel uint                     Level of debugging to print (0 = info, 1 = debug, >1 = trace).
+      --kr int                            Amount of rounds to keep track of in kr (default 1024) --leakDuration duration             How often the number of leaked tokens is leaked from the bucket. (default 1ms) --leakedTokens uint32               The rate that the rate limiting bucket leaks tokens at [tokens/ns]. (default 3) --listeningAddress string           Local IP address of the Gateway, used for internal listening.
+Expects an IPv4 address without a port. (default "0.0.0.0")
-      --messageTimeout duration           Period in which the message cleanup function executes.
-All users who message buffer have exceeded the maximum size will get their messages deleted.
+      --log string                        Path where log file will be saved. (default "./gateway-logs/gateway.log") -l, --logLevel uint                     Level of debugging to print (0 = info, 1 = debug, >1 = trace).
-                                          Recommended period is on the order of a minute to an hour. (default 1m0s) --monitorThreadFrequency duration   Frequency with which to check the gossip's buffer. (default 2m30s) --nodeAddress string                The IP address of the Node that the Gateway communicates with.
-Required field.
+      --monitorThreadFrequency duration   Frequency with which to check the gossip buffer. (default 2m30s) --nodeAddress string                The IP address of the Node that the Gateway communicates with.
+Expects an IPv4 address with a port.
+(Required)
-      --overridePublicIP string           The public IPv4 address of the Gateway, as reported to the network, to use instead of dynamically looking up Gateway's own IP address.
-If a port is not included, then the port flag is used instead.
+      --overridePublicIP string           The public IPv4 address of the Gateway, as reported to the network, to be used instead of dynamically looking up Gateway's own IP address.
+If a port is not included, then the port from the port flag is used instead.
       --permissioningCertPath string      Path to the self-signed TLS certificate for the Permissioning server.
 Expects PEM format.
-Required field.
+(Required)
-      --pollDuration duration             Duration between polls for stale buckets (default 10s) -p, --port int                          Port for Gateway to listen on.
-Gateway must be the only listener on this port.
+      --pollDuration duration             How often inactive buckets are removed. (default 10s) -p, --port int                          Port for Gateway to listen on.Gateway must be the only listener on this port.
-                                          Required field. (default -1)
+                                          (Required) (default -1)
       --serverCertPath string             Path to the self-signed TLS certificate for Server.
 Expects PEM format.
-                                          Required field.

-Use "gateway [command] --help" for more information about a command.
+                                          (Required)

 Use "gateway [command] --help" for more information about a command.

 ```

 All of those flags, except `--config`, override values in the configuration